Observability for Amazon SageMaker

 InvocationsPerInstanceInvocations normalized by instance count.
 Emitted every minute.Secondary throughput indicator.
 Less useful for streaming workloads than ConcurrentRequestsPerModel because it counts completed invocations, not active connections.

-ModelLatencyTime taken by the Deepgram container to process a request and return a response.
-Units: microseconds.Tracks inference latency inside the container.
-For streaming, this measures the per-chunk response time.
+ModelLatencyTime taken by the Deepgram container to process a pre-recorded request sent through InvokeEndpoint and return the response.
+Units: microseconds.Tracks inference latency for pre-recorded requests.
+Not emitted for streaming sessions — use FirstChunkLatency for streaming latency.

-OverheadLatencyTime added by SageMaker infrastructure (request routing, response serialization) outside the model container.
+OverheadLatencyTime added by SageMaker infrastructure (request routing, response serialization) outside the model container, measured for InvokeEndpoint requests.
 Units: microseconds.High values indicate SageMaker platform overhead rather than Deepgram processing delays.
+Only meaningful for pre-recorded requests.

 Invocation4XXErrorsCount of requests that returned a 4xx HTTP status.Indicates client-side issues such as malformed requests or unsupported parameters.